Are Contact Forms Outdated?

 Consider your target audience and study their behavior in their interactions with you – you might learn some pretty exciting things, and you will be able to decide which contact page design suits them better!

-The Death and Resurrection of the Preferred Method of Contact Form
+The Preferred Method of Contact

 The death of contact forms has been speculated, to some extent at least, in the cyberspace.
 We couldn’t find, but one piece of research on the preferred method of contact these days (which we have already linked at the beginning of this article).